Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Brodinski & Gener8ion, Brava Tour, Bar Rouge Shanghai with M Agency, Photo by Oliver Minnett from Voena, 2015

-Throughout the 2000s and 2010s, Bar Rouge became an institution of the Shanghai nightlife.
-So we had to keep talking with the loyal customers and expand the brand image to stay in touch with the new generations.
-Shanghai is a city full of energy and young talents, surrounded by epic successes and permanent potentials.
-So the outlet needed a new “brand-departure”.
+Throughout the 2000s and 2010s, Bar Rouge established itself as a cornerstone of Shanghai’s nightlife.
+To maintain this status, we needed to continue engaging with our loyal customers while expanding the brand’s appeal to connect with new generations.
+Shanghai is a city brimming with energy and young talent, marked by epic successes and endless potential.
+Therefore, the venue required a fresh “brand evolution.”

 Etienne de Crécy, Bar Rouge Shanghai with M Agency.
 Photo by Pavel Shubskiy, China, 2016